Lausanne: Sports

-Lausanne is home to the IOC, with water sports available on the nearby lake and mountaineering in the nearby mountains.
+Lausanne is home to the International Olympic Committee, with water sports available on the nearby lake and mountaineering in the nearby mountains.
 Cycling is also a common pastime, with the vineyards in the surrounding hills providing extensive views and challenging routes.
 There is an annual Track and field meeting (Athletissima), road running through the city (the 20 km (12 mi) of Lausanne), the Tour de Romandie road cycling race, Marathon of Lausanne and triathlon competition, among other sports events.
 The two most important sports are ice hockey and football.
 Lausanne hosted the 2020 Winter Youth Olympics and the 2020 IIHF World Championship.